 The Pilgrim’s management structure for Food Safety and Quality Assurance (FSQA) is designed to ensure industry-leading performance and corporate oversight at the highest level.
 The team is led by the Pilgrim’s Global Head of Food Safety and Quality Assurance, who oversees the company’s global food safety efforts and reports directly to the Global CEO.

 The Heads of FSQA (also referred to in some business units as the Heads of Technical Services and Quality Assurance) oversee the food safety and quality assurance programs as well as regulatory compliance for each business unit.
 They report directly to the President of their respective business units and work collaboratively with the Global Head of FSQA.
-Each Pilgrim’s facility has a FSQA Manager and FSQA team who, in our U.S. and Tulip business units, report to the FSQA Director for their line of the business; and in our Mexico and Moy Park business units, report to the production facility manager.
+Each Pilgrim’s facility has a FSQA Manager and FSQA team who, in our U.S. business unit, report to the FSQA Director for their line of the business; and in our Mexico, Moy Park and UK business units, report to the production facility manager.
 This streamlined reporting structure demonstrates the high priority we place on food safety and quality assurance, allowing Pilgrim’s to quickly and efficiently implement action-oriented decisions on a daily basis, if necessary.